prathyusharavi/AI-CHATBOT-IMPLEMENTATION/README.md

 Intelligent Enterprise Assistant
 An AI-powered virtual assistant designed to help the public sector work smarter.
 It automates tasks like document search, policy answering, leave requests, and helpdesk support — all through natural conversation.

-Overview
+## Overview
 The Intelligent Enterprise Assistant acts as a smart FAQ chatbot for organizational use.
 It uses predefined knowledge to respond to queries and can be easily extended to support more workflows.

 This prototype demonstrates how AI-powered chat support can:

-Answer repeated employee/citizen queries instantly Reduce helpdesk workload
+1.Answer repeated employee/citizen queries instantly
+2.Reduce helpdesk workload
-Improve access to organizational knowledge
+3.Improve access to organizational knowledge
-Serve as a foundation for integrating automation and data lookup Problem Statement
+4.Serve as a foundation for integrating automation and data lookup
+## Problem Statement
 Public sector organizations handle large volumes of repetitive queries related to rules, HR policies, procedures, and internal services.
 Traditional systems require manual lookup, causing delays and inefficiency.

-Features
+## Features
 • Conversational Chat Interface • Predefined knowledge responses • Web-based UI • Accessible using any browser • Easy to Customize • Responds to common policy and helpdesk queries • Users can ask questions naturally

-Project Structure
+## Project Structure
 intelligent-enterprise-assistant/
 │
 ├── app.py